 - 3.1 A facility is required to truthfully complete an application and attest to the information submitted in the form provided by the IAC and provide additional information as requested.
 Failure to do so may be grounds for the IAC to suspend or terminate its review of the application. - 3.2 Each facility seeking accreditation must submit a signed Accreditation Agreement to the IAC.
 Facilities should review this document carefully.
-It creates a contract between the facility and the IAC, and the IAC is committed to enforcing its terms in order to protect the integrity of the accreditation program and the general public as consumers. - 3.3 An application decision will not be rendered without a signed Accreditation Agreement on file. - 3.4 The following items should be given particular attention when completing the Accreditation Agreement: - 3.4.1 The most current Accreditation Agreement document must be submitted and can be downloaded from the IAC websites. - 3.4.2 Any changes requested to the standard Accreditation Agreement will be assessed a fee and must be approved by the IAC. - 3.4.3 A new Accreditation Agreement must be submitted with each application for reaccreditation. - 3.4.4 Accreditation Agreements accepted by the facility without changes will be acknowledged and signed through the online accreditation portal. - 3.4.5 The individual signing the document may be anyone authorized by the facility to enter into the Accreditation Agreement on its behalf.
+It creates a contract between the facility and the IAC, and the IAC is committed to enforcing its terms in order to protect the integrity of the accreditation program and the general public as consumers. - 3.3 An application decision will not be rendered without a signed Accreditation Agreement on file. - 3.4 The following items should be given particular attention when completing the Accreditation Agreement: - 3.4.1 The most current Accreditation Agreement document must be submitted via the IAC portal. - 3.4.2 The individual signing the document may be anyone authorized by the facility to enter into the Accreditation Agreement on its behalf.
 Another member of the staff may sign as the witness.
-There is no need to have the signatures notarized. - 3.5 The Accreditation Agreement includes a Business Associate Agreement which covers IAC responsibilities under the Health Insurance Portability and Accountability Act (HIPAA) regarding individually identifiable health information submitted through the application process. - 3.6 Application and other fees are listed in the Accreditation Agreement.
-An application decision will not be rendered without full payment of application fees.
+There is no need to have the signatures notarized. - 3.5 The Accreditation Agreement includes a Business Associate Agreement which covers IAC responsibilities under the Health Insurance Portability and Accountability Act (HIPAA) regarding individually identifiable health information submitted through the application process. - 3.6 An application decision will not be rendered without full payment of application fees.
 Fees are non-refundable. - 3.7 Applications previously submitted by the facility can be viewed through the online portal for seven years, after which the information will be destroyed in accordance with the IAC document retention policy.
 Copies of materials, such as case studies submitted to the IAC may be obtained from the IAC, subject to duplication fees. - 3.7.1 Document File: If IAC requests a copy of the facility's document file, a copy of the document file must be submitted within 30 days of IAC's request. - 3.7.2 Facility must maintain a file of the documents listed below (the document file).
-These records must be kept up-to-date, and retained for the duration of the application review period and accreditation (if granted): - a. medical licenses for all physicians; - b. credential cards for all technologists/sonographers; - c. continuing medical education documentation; - d. policy for the method and frequency of replenishing emergency supplies; - e. infectious disease policy; - f. equipment cleaning policy;

-- g. policy for handling acute medical emergencies; - h. maintenance policies and agreements for diagnostic equipment; - i. policies and forms regarding patient assessment and monitoring; - j. conscious sedation policy (if applicable); - k. policy for primary source verification; and - 1. policy for patient complaint submission; - m. policy for patient confidentiality.
+These records must be kept up-to-date, and retained for the duration of the application review period and accreditation (if granted): - a. medical licenses for all physicians; - b. credential cards for all technologists/sonographers; - c. continuing medical education documentation; - d. policy for the method and frequency of replenishing emergency supplies; - e. infectious disease policy; - f. equipment cleaning policy; - g. policy for handling acute medical emergencies; - h. maintenance policies and agreements for diagnostic equipment; - i. policies and forms regarding patient assessment and monitoring; - j. conscious sedation policy (if applicable); - k. policy for primary source verification; and - l. policy for patient complaint submission; - m. policy for patient confidentiality.